VishalChangder00789/Education-AR-app-Unity/README.md

 * Either build the applicatio from the unity build manager
 * You can also install the application given with this repository.
 * Scan the given pictures or target images from your phone and Enjoy.
+* **There are more than one objects per image targets.

 # System Requirements
 * Windows 10 pro